divyquartic/QuarticSDK/docs/source/basic.rst

 Basic Authentication:
 ~~~~~~~~~~~~~~~~~~~~

-The user must pass the username and password along with the hostname in the GraphqlClient
+The user must pass the username and password along with the hostname in the GraphQLClient
 to ensure the successive API calls are authenticated via Basic Authentication.

 ::